Cyb3rWard0g/HELK/PULL_REQUEST_TEMPLATE.md

 Specific steps, configs and images if available

 **Questions:**
-* Does the licenses files need update?
+* Do the licenses files need update?
 No
-* Is there breaking changes for older versions?
+* Are there breaking changes for older versions?
 No
 * Does this needs documentation?
 No